SAN FRANCISCO ●Attractions●Performing Arts

 San Francisco Mime Troupe At neighborhood parks throughout Bay Area.
 Free.
 Since 1964, this Tony Award-winning troupe has presented sometimes caustic, always entertaining commentary on current events, political leaders, and the state of our world.
 The troupe’s original productions combine music, satire, and comedy.
 In spite of the description, children and families attend in large numbers and generally enjoy the spectacle.

-San Francisco Playhouse This intimate venue presents live performances in a beautifully restored space on the hotel’s second floor.
+San Francisco Playhouse 405 Post St., 2nd fl., in Kensington Park Hotel.
+This intimate 199-seat venue presents live performances in a beautifully restored space on the Spanish-Gothic-style hotel’s second floor.
 It is a gem, with carved coffered ceilings and antique tiles.

 Shelton Theater 533 Sutter St./Powell St., near Union Square.
 Offbeat small productions are presented in four tiny theaters.